 Question: How do I know if the student is responding to the positive reinforcement?

 Answer: The teacher should not rely on her intuition or opinion that a reinforcer is successful.
-Success can only be determined based on data collected related to the student's skill acquisition and successful performance in the classroom.
-When reviewing the data on the targeted behavior, the teacher should determine if the behavior is increasing over time or is being maintained.
+Success can only be determined based on collected data related to the student's skill acquisition and successful performance in the classroom.
+When reviewing the data on the targeted behavior, the teacher should determine if the behavior is increasing over time or is at least being maintained at a higher level.
 If so, the reinforcement is working.
 On the other hand, if there is no change in the behavior, then the teacher should consider changing the type, amount, and/or the schedule that the reinforcement is being delivered.
-Graphing this data can provide a visual representation that can show even subtle changes in behavior.
+Graphing data can provide a visual representation that can show even subtle changes in behavior.